Stawowcz/velixo/docs/TEST_ASSUMPTIONS_TASK_2.md

 ---

-## 4. Bottlenecks / Limitations / Workarounds
+## 5. Bottlenecks / Limitations / Workarounds

 - **Clipboard dependency**
   The test uses the clipboard to verify the result of the `TODAY()` formula.
-  - *Limitation*: Clipboard permissions must be granted for the browser context.
+  - _Limitation_: Clipboard permissions must be granted for the browser context.
-  - *Workaround*: Permissions are explicitly requested in the test configuration.
+  - _Workaround_: Permissions are explicitly requested in the test configuration.

 - **Excel Online rendering**
   Excel Online renders cells in a way that prevents direct DOM-based value extraction.
-  - *Limitation*: Standard selectors (e.g., `page.locator()`) cannot be used to read formula results.
+  - _Limitation_: Standard selectors (e.g., `page.locator()`) cannot be used to read formula results.
-  - *Workaround*: Clipboard approach ensures reliable value capture.
+  - _Workaround_: Clipboard approach ensures reliable value capture.

 - **Execution flakiness**
   Formula evaluation may take additional time on Excel Online servers.
-  - *Limitation*: Occasional mismatches between expected and actual values.
+  - _Limitation_: Occasional mismatches between expected and actual values.
-  - *Workaround*: Implemented retries via three strategies (`for`, `toPass`, `poll`) with extended timeouts.
+  - _Workaround_: Implemented retries via three strategies (`for`, `toPass`, `poll`) with extended timeouts.

 - **Browser scope**
   Tests are optimized for Chromium/Chrome due to stable clipboard implementation.
-  - *Limitation*: Cross-browser support may be inconsistent.
+  - _Limitation_: Cross-browser support may be inconsistent.
-  - *Workaround*: CI runs default in Chromium, while Firefox/WebKit can be added with adjustments.
+  - _Workaround_: CI runs default in Chromium

 ---

-## 5. Alternative Solutions
+## 6. Alternative Solutions

 - **DOM-based validation**
   If Microsoft exposed accessible DOM elements for cell values, we could directly assert cell contents.
 Currently not feasible.

 - **API-level validation**
-  With access to Microsoft Graph API, it would be possible to query the workbook state and assert the value programmatically.
+  With access to Microsoft API, it would be possible to query the workbook state and assert the value programmatically.

 ---

-✅ Requirements covered:
-- TypeScript + Playwright end-to-end test.
-- Config data stored separately.
-- Test framework integration.
-- GitHub CI pipeline.
-- Demo recording + documentation.
-- Clear bottlenecks, limitations, workarounds, and alternative solutions.